Shuvomoy/blog/_posts/2020-03-24-If-you-did-not-give-me-love.md

 comments: true
 ---

 *If you did not give me love (যদি প্রেম দিলে না প্রাণে) * is a song written and composed by [Rabindranath Tagore](https://en.wikipedia.org/wiki/Rabindranath_Tagore).
 He wrote and composed the song in 1938, just three years before he passed away.
-The song uses the [Sahana raag] (https://en.wikipedia.org/wiki/Sahana_(raga))---a popular musical scale in Carnatic music, while the taal is Ektal---a very common musical meter in Tagore's songs.
+The song uses the [Sahana raag] (https://en.wikipedia.org/wiki/Sahana_(raga))---a popular musical scale in Carnatic music, while the taal is Ektal---a very common musical meter in Tagore's songs. <!-- more -->

 ---
 Here is my effort to translate this beautiful song.
 Apologies in advance for my poor English.